powerdot/Minecraft-Server-Admin/README.md

 Look for [best configurations](#for-good-gameplay) below.

 ## Step 2: Login to server via SSH
+* Via Web SSH Console by your hosting provider (if possible).
-* On Windows by Pretty SSH Client.
+* Via Windows by Pretty SSH Client.
-* On MacOS/Linux by terminal.
+* Via MacOS/Linux by terminal.

 ## Step 3: Install